 The work of Internal Audit is likely to be the single most significant resource used by the Audit Committee in discharging its responsibilities.
 This is because the Head of Internal Audit, in accordance with the Public Sector Internal Audit Standards, has a responsibility to offer an annual opinion on the overall adequacy and effectiveness of the organisation's risk management, control and governance processes.
-There is consequently a major synergy between the purpose of the Head of Internal Audit and the role of the Audit Committee

-The role of the Audit Committee in relation to Internal Audit should include advising the Board and Accountable Officer on:
+There is consequently a major synergy between the purpose of the Head of Internal Audit and the role of the Audit Committee.
+The role of the Audit Committee in relation to Internal Audit should include advising (to ensure consistency) the Accountable Officer on:

-- → The Audit Strategy and periodic Audit Plans, forming a view on how well they support the Head of Internal Audit's responsibility to provide an annual opinion on the overall adequacy and effectiveness of the organisation's risk management, control and governance processes; - → The results of Internal Audit work and the management response to Internal Audit findings; and - → Internal Audit coverage.
+- → the Audit Strategy and periodic Audit Plans, forming a view on how well they support the Head of Internal Audit's responsibility to provide an annual opinion on the overall adequacy and effectiveness of the organisation's risk management, control and governance processes; - → the results of Internal Audit work, and and the management response to Internal Audit findings, and; - → Internal Audit coverage.